Genital modification and mutilation: Circumcision

 Circumcision is the removal of the foreskin, the double-layered fold of skin, mucosal and muscular tissue at the distal end of the human penis.
 Around half of all circumcisions worldwide are performed for reasons of preventive healthcare; half for religious or cultural reasons.
 Circumcision involves either a conventional "cut and stitch" surgical procedure or use of a circumcision instrument or device.
 Complications are rare.
-Modern proponents say that circumcision reduces the risks of a range of infections and diseases and confers sexual benefits.
 Opponents, particularly of routine neonatal circumcision, question its preventive efficacy and object to subjecting non-consenting newborn males to a procedure that is potentially harmful, in their view, with little to no benefit, as well as violating their human rights and possibly negatively impacting their sex life.
 There is a consensus among the world's major medical organizations and in the academic literature that circumcision is an efficacious intervention for HIV prevention in high-risk populations if carried out by medical professionals under safe conditions.
 They hold variant perspectives on the prophylactic efficacy of the elective circumcision of minors in developed nations.
+No major medical organization recommends circumcision for all newborns, but few countries ban the practice.

 Foreskin restoration

 Circumcised at birth, the foreskin has been restored over years of foreskin restoration.

 Foreskin restoration and reconstruction are techniques for the recreation of the foreskin after its removal by circumcision or injury.

+Nonsurgical restoration involves tissue expansion by stretching the penile skin forward over the glans penis with the aid of tension, either by hand or with a restoration device.
 Surgical reconstruction often involves grafting skin taken from the scrotum onto a portion of the penile shaft.
-Nonsurgical restoration involves tissue expansion by stretching the penile skin forward over the glans penis with the aid of tension, either by hand or with a restoration device.